DawidSzoka1/DawidSzoka1/README.md

 # 🚀 Projects

-## Django Kindergarten Management System
+## Django Kindergarten Management System Web Application

 **Description**: This project aims to create a comprehensive management system for kindergartens, providing administrators, teachers, and parents with tools to efficiently manage various aspects of kindergarten operations.